What is being proposed?

 - Busking is subject to the prior approval of the owner of the land involved.
 Apart from a fairness consideration, it provides the landowner with the opportunity to also preserve his/her rights in relation to health and safety etc.

-- If busking is to involve sound/noise/audible or other emissions, including smells/odours/gases of any kind, this should be advised to the land/shop owners consulted.
-Such emissions, must at all times, be within approved limits defined in the District Plan.
+- If busking is to involve sound/noise/audible or other emissions, including smells/odours/gases of any kind, this should not be at levels that may be deemed to be offensive.

 - Busking will not be allowed if it involves any aspects that may detract from the amenity value of the area.